readinggaol/cantos/Rowan Kirdech.md

 Rowan appears to be the main mover of the fey curse affecting [[Gawain Raster]], though he doesn't know it.
 He is the only curse-touched person that doesn't dream of/interact with [[The Whisper]].

+It is possible that he is important or relevant to as-yet-unknown events in [[The Long Verse]].